An American documentary Reality TV

-Sadly, TWISTEX team leader Tim Samaras, his son Paul, and fellow chaser Carl Young were killed by an EF5 tornado near El Reno, Oklahoma on May 31, 2013, just three days after a mile wide EF5 ravaged the same area.
+Sadly, TWISTEX team leader Tim Samaras, his son Paul, and fellow chaser Carl Young were killed by a 2.6-mile-wide EF3 tornado near El Reno, Oklahoma on May 31, 2013.
 A tribute episode was aired on June 5, 2013 in their honor documenting the 2.6-mile width tornado, acting as a touching finale to the series.

 - Cool Car: A large number of them, including but not limited to the Tornado Intercept Vehicles (TIV and TIV2), the Dominator, the Doppler On Wheels (DOW) trucks, etc.

 - Crossover: The TIV2 and Dominator were featured on an episode of Mythbusters, testing the vehicles' ability to withstand tornado-level wind speeds.

 - Death from Above: Tornadoes, lightning, and hail produced by supercell storms.